 Remain Respectful and Polite Throughout the Proceedings

-Treat the judge, court staff, and the opposing party with respect and maintain a polite demeanor throughout the proceedings.
+Treat the justice, court staff, and the opposing party with respect and maintain a polite demeanor throughout the proceedings.
 This will help create a favorable impression and demonstrate your professionalism.
-Remember that the judge is the ultimate decision-maker in your case, and your conduct in the courtroom can have a significant impact on the outcome.
+Remember that the justice is the ultimate decision-maker in your case, and your conduct in the courtroom can have a significant impact on the outcome.

-Follow Up on the Judge’s Decision and Comply with Court Orders
+Follow Up on the Justice’s Decision and Comply with Court Orders

 By following these key factors and preparing thoroughly for your small claims court case, you can increase your chances of success and achieve a favorable outcome.
 Remember that every case is unique, and consulting with a legal professional for specific advice tailored to your situation is always recommended.